 - Offshore Wind Farm Layout Optimization

 Optimize the positioning of wind turbines in an offshore wind farm.
 Implement Tabu Search on a tilted rectangular grid and on a regular triangular grid.
 Apply a post-processing step (Local Search) and optimize the existing wind farms Horns Rev, DanTysk, and Sandbank which are all placed in the North Sea.

 For all topics basic skills in C++ is needed.
-For the web application, additionally experience with html, php, Polymer, and WebGL is helpful.
 Please state in which topic you are interested the most.
 If you already have a favorite partner, please indicate him/her, such that we could select you both during the registration process.

 This project is a corporation of the Theory of Hybrid Systems (i2) research group headed by Prof. Dr. Erika Ábrahám, and the research group for Continuous Optimization at IGPM.
 The project will be co-supervised by Pascal Richter.
 For further questions please contact Pascal Richter.